-HCBS SPW AFC members are required to pay for their own room and board costs and, if able, contribute to the cost of AFC services through a copayment to the AFC home provider.
+STAR+PLUS HCBS program AFC members are required to pay for their own room and board costs and, if able, contribute to the cost of AFC services through a copayment to the AFC home provider.
 The only time room and board is not required is when the AFC home provider moves in with the member and the member's home becomes the AFC home.
 Room and board arrangements must be documented in the member’s case file by the MCO or by the MCO-contracted AFC provider agency.

-If an AFC home is contracted with DADS to provide services to an individual receiving AFC through DADS, the MCO or the MCO-contracted provider agency may request a copy of the AFC home and AFC home provider qualification documents from DADS, if applicable.
-These documents contain DADS findings regarding the qualifications of the AFC home and AFC home provider.
+If an AFC home is contracted with HHSC to provide services to an applicant or member receiving AFC through HHSC, the MCO or the MCO-contracted provider agency may request a copy of the AFC home and AFC home provider qualification documents from HHSC, if applicable.
+These documents contain HHSC findings regarding the qualifications of the AFC home and AFC home provider.

 7111 Purpose